beaver-lodge/beaver/README.md

 ### High level API in Erlang/Elixir idiom

-- When possible, lower level C APIs should be wrapped as Elixir struct with support to common Elixir protocols.
+When possible, lower level C APIs should be wrapped as Elixir struct with support to common Elixir protocols.
 For instance the iteration over one MLIR operation's operands, results, successors, attributes, regions should be implemented in Elixir's Enumerable protocol.
 This enable the possibility to use the rich collection of functions in Elixir standard libraries and Hex packages.
-- Erlang Modules to work with Ops in different MLIR dialects should implement behaviors like `Beaver.DSL.Op.Prototype`.

 ## Is Beaver a compiler or binding to LLVM/MLIR?